×

 Configuring additional trust stores for image registry access

-The image.config.openshift.io/cluster custom resource can contain a reference to a config map that contains additional certificate authorities to be trusted during image registry access.
+You can add references to a config map that has additional certificate authorities (CAs) to be trusted during image registry access to the image.config.openshift.io/cluster custom resource (CR).

 Prerequisites

-• The certificate authorities (CA) must be PEM-encoded.
+• The certificate authorities (CAs) must be PEM-encoded.

 Procedure

-You can create a config map in the openshift-config namespace and use its name in AdditionalTrustedCA in the image.config.openshift.io custom resource to provide additional CAs that should be trusted when contacting external registries.
+1. Create a config map in the openshift-config namespace, then and use the config map name in the AdditionalTrustedCA parameter of the image.config.openshift.io CR.
+This adds CAs that should be trusted when the cluster contacts external image registries.

 Image registry CA config map example